Adiponitrile

 Adiponitrile is an organic compound with the chemical formula (CH_{2})_{4}(CN)_{2}.
 This viscous, colourless dinitrile is an important precursor to the polymer nylon 66.
 In 2005, about one million tonnes of adiponitrile were produced.

-Production
+Synthesis

 Early methods

 Because of the industrial value of adiponitrile, many methods have been developed for its synthesis.
 Early industrial methods started from furfural and later by the chlorination of butadiene to give 1,4-dichloro-2-butene, which with sodium cyanide, converts to 3-hexenedinitrile, which in turn can be hydrogenated to adiponitrile: